rl-language/rlc/README.md

 python rlc/build.py # clones LLVM, builds it and builds RLC
 ```

-If that script terminates successfully, you are fully set up to start working on RLC.
+If that script terminates successfully, you are fully set up to start working on `RLC`.

 #### What do if run out of space or memory
 Instead of the previous command python, you can run.
 This will only build the release LLVM version and save a great deal of space.